 - Set the screen brightness to the lowest viewable level

-As a side note, we’ve seen about a 30% decrease in iPad battery life when using a wireless accessory accessory.
+As a side note, I’ve seen about a 30% decrease in iPad battery life when using the Dual Bluetooth GPS accessory.

 10. Don’t leave the iPad on the glareshield during the day

 After a flight and when organizing the cockpit, many find it convenient to temporarily store charts, kneeboards, etc. on the glareshield.
-Don’t accidentally do this with your iPad though–it will overheat in direct sunlight, and will be unusable until it cools down.
-It’s worth noting that, other than this scenario, we have not had any issues with the iPad overheating.
+Don’t accidentally do this with your iPad though – it will overheat in direct sunlight, and will be unusable until it cools down.
+It’s worth noting that, other than this scenario, I have not had any issues with the iPad overheating.